 You must provide social security to your employees

-But if the worker is covered by the Finnish social insurance scheme, you are responsible for buying insurance and for paying the employer's share of their pension insurance, employment insurance and accident insurance contributions.
-Foreign leasing corporations may also have to pay Finnish health insurance contributions (previously: social security contributions), the amounts of which depend on the wages paid.
+If the employee is covered by Finland’s social insurance system, you the employer are responsible for buying insurance and for paying the employer's share of the employee’s pension insurance, employment insurance and accident insurance contributions.
+Foreign leasing corporations may also have to pay Finnish health insurance contributions, the amounts of which are determined by reference to the wages paid.

 For more information on mandatory pension insurance, contact the Finnish Centre for Pensions or any insurance company.
 For more information on accident and unemployment insurance policies, contact any insurance company.